juhamikael/fl_studio_stem_renamer/README.md

 ## FL STUDIO STEM RENAMER
 ### # This script edit FLStudio audio files made in FL Studio

+# Known bugs (Use the program at your risk):
+- Sometimes the files are being removed so make sure you have backup

 ```
 1. Mixer
     2. Disk Recording